{{ summaryHeading }}

 Year-one production

-The first-year solar AC kWh used to estimate bill savings.
+The first-year AC solar energy estimate used to calculate bill savings.

 Self-use share

-The part of solar production consumed on site before export.
+The share of solar production consumed on site before any export to the grid.

 Export credit

-The value assigned to solar kWh sent to the grid under the selected billing policy.
+The value assigned to solar kWh sent to the grid under the selected billing rule.

-The number of years included in the annual cash-flow table.
+The number of years included in the cash-flow table and payback crossing test.